 Palliative surgery.
-Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed.
-For example, surgery may relieve a blockage of the bile ducts or intestines.
+Surgery may sometimes help relieve symptoms caused by gallbladder cancer, even if the tumor cannot be removed completely.
+For example, surgery may relieve a blockage of the bile ducts or intestines, or relieve bleeding.

 The side effects will depend on the specific type of surgery.
 Patients are encouraged to talk with their health care team before the operation about what to expect in their recovery following surgery.
-Learn more about cancer surgery .
+Learn more about the basics of cancer surgery .

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment for gallbladder cancer is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Side effects of radiation therapy may include fatigue, mild skin reactions, upset stomach, loose bowel movements, and damage to nearby structures such as the liver or intestines.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .